beezwax/markdown-compiler/doc/tokenize.md

 ## You did it!
 If you've followed along, congrats!
 You've taken the first step towards writing a tiny compiler.
-For now, you can relax, pat yourself in the back and sip some coffee.
+For now, you can relax, pat yourself on the back and sip some coffee.
 Next time, we'll talk about the next step: _Parsing_.
 We'll learn about grammars, formal languages and Recursive Descent Parsers.
-Don't worry they are not as scary as they sound.
+Don't worry — they are not as scary as they sound.